-Accutane is one of the most intense acne treatments, and although super effective, this medication is known to cause some pretty intense side effects, too.
+Accutane is the most intense acne treatment, and although effective, this medication is known to cause intense side effects.

 Some of these include severe dryness, irritation, and discomfort, which is why it’s highly recommended for people who are undergoing Accutane to include a heavy-duty moisturizer in their skincare routine.

 Therefore, if you are about to start this medication or are already on it but aren’t sure which products to pick, here are the ten best moisturizers for when you’re on Accutane.

-These will moisturize and soften your skin and relieve the discomfort that comes from dryness and irritation.
+These will moisturize and soften your skin and relieve the dryness, irritation, and discomfort caused by Accutane.

 La Roche Posay – Cicaplast Baume B5 – $15

-It is a thick balm that contains many soothing, repairing, and moisturizing ingredients, including softening shea butter, hydrating glycerin, soothing and repairing panthenol, nourishing magnesium, anti-inflammatory zinc, as well as Madecassoside, which is one of the four main compounds in the plant extract Centella Asiatica, an incredibly soothing and repairing agent that helps strengthen the skin barrier.
+A few notable ingredients include softening shea butter, hydrating glycerin, soothing and repairing panthenol, nourishing magnesium, anti-inflammatory zinc, and Madecassoside, one of the four main compounds in the plant extract Centella Asiatica, an incredibly soothing and repairing agent that helps strengthen the skin barrier and relieve irritation.

-The Cicaplast Baume B5 is also non-comedogenic, and although it’s quite thick and moisturizing, there’s nothing here that will clog the pores and cause your skin to break out.
+The Cicaplast Baume B5 is also non-comedogenic, and although it has a rich and heavy consistency, it doesn’t contain ingredients that will clog the pores and cause breakouts down the line.